flujoo/flujoo.github.io/content/en/generate-accompaniment-progression/index.md

 #> [1] 18
 ```

-We still have a lot of candidates, and we can write more screening functions to reduce candidates.
+We still have a lot of candidates, and we can write more screening functions to reduce the number of candidates.
 For example, for a dominant 7th harmony, the third should not be doubled.
 However, to simplify the problem, we will stop here, and just take the first candidate.

 ## Generate Progression

-Now let's put these together.
-We will create a single function that takes a motif and a harmony progression as input, generates an entire accompaniment progression, and show it.
+Now let's put all these together.
+We will create a single function that takes a motif and a harmony progression as input, generates an entire accompaniment progression, and shows it:

 ```r
 generate_progression <- function(motif, harmonies) {